 The Town maintains approximately 50 bank accounts, most of which are reconciled to the Town Treasurer's cash book on a timely basis.
-However, we noted the following accounts had not been fully reconciled.
+However, we have previously noted the following accounts had not been fully reconciled.

-- The online collections account with Century Bank had not been reconciled to the cashbook since 2018.
-At June 30, 2020, and 2019, there was an unreconciled difference of approximately \$148,000 and \$45,000, respectively, between the bank balance and the book balance maintained by the Treasurer. - The vendor account with Eastern Bank had also not been reconciled to the cashbook.
-At June 30, 2020, and 2019, there was an unreconciled difference of approximately \$282,000 and \$324,000, respectively, between the bank balance and the book balance maintained by the Treasurer.
+- For the online collections account with Century Bank, at June 30, 2021, there was an unreconciled difference between the bank balance and the book balance maintained by the Treasurer totaling \$44,000. - For the vendor account with Eastern Bank, at June 30, 2021, there was an unreconciled difference between the bank balance and the book balance maintained by the Treasurer totaling \$326,000.